Skip to main content Scroll Top

 Frequently Asked Questions

-Who must install an STP in India?
+Q1.
+Is it mandatory to install an STP in residential apartments in India?

 Conclusion: Compliant STPs for a Sustainable India